-12.2 Sensitivity
+12.2.
+Sensitivity

-- 12.2.1 The Member must consider and document the implications of the uncertainty identified in key assumptions of the valuation.
-Sensitivity and/or scenario analyses on key assumptions must be undertaken as a means of quantitatively illustrating the impact of the uncertainty related to the key assumptions. - 12.2.2 The assumptions used in these analyses must be selected to illustrate the impact on results when a reasonable variation to key assumptions is made.
-The Member must document the results of the sensitivity analyses and comment in the Report on the reasonableness of the alternative assumptions.
-The Member must state that the variations selected in the sensitivity analyses do not indicate upper or lower bounds of all possible outcomes.
+- 12.2.1.
+The Member must consider and disclose the implications of the uncertainty identified in key assumptions of the valuation.
+Sensitivity and/or scenario analyses on key assumptions must be undertaken as a means of quantitatively illustrating the impact of the uncertainty related to the key assumptions. - 12.2.2.
+The assumptions used in these analyses must be selected to illustrate the impact on results when a reasonable variation to key assumptions is made.
+The Member must disclose the results of the sensitivity analyses and comment on the reasonableness of the alternative assumptions.
+The Member must state in the report that the variations selected in the sensitivity analyses do not indicate upper or lower bounds of all possible outcomes.

-13 RESULTS AND RECONCILIATION WITH PREVIOUS VALUATION
+13. RESULTS AND RECONCILIATION WITH PREVIOUS VALUATION

-13.1 Valuation results
+13.1.
+Valuation results

-- 13.1.1 The Member must provide a clear statement of each of the following elements (if relevant) in the Report:
+- 13.1.1.
+The Member must clearly disclose each of the following elements (if relevant) in the Report:

-- (a) the Central Estimate of the OCL:
+- (a) the Central Estimate of the OCL;

-- (b) the Central Estimate of the FCL;
+- (b) the Central Estimate of the PL;

 - (c) Risk Margin; and

-- (d) sum of relevant items.

-- 13.1.2 The Member must document the control process around the valuation results, including any high-level reasonableness tests undertaken during the valuation.
+- (d) sum of relevant items. - 13.1.2.
+The Member must record the control process around the valuation results, including any high-level reasonableness tests undertaken during the valuation.

-13.2 Reconciliation
+13.2.
+Reconciliation